German verbs: Reflexive verbs

 Some verbs require the use of a reflexive pronoun.
 These verbs are known as reflexive verbs.
-In English, these are often slightly modified versions of non-reflexive verbs, such as "to sit oneself down".
+In English, these are often slightly modified versions of ordinary verbs, such as "to sit down" spoken as "to sit oneself down".

 Imperative conjugation

 There is an imperative for second person singular and second person plural, as well as for third person singular and third person plural, as well as for first person plural and second person formal.

 The endings for second person singular informal are: -(e), -el or -le, and -er(e).

 The endings for second person plural informal are: -(e)t, -elt, and -ert.